dymmond/esmerald/docs/en/docs/contributing.md

 ### Install the project dependencies

 Not necessary because the dependencies are automatically installed by hatch.
-But if environments should be pre-initialized it can be done with `hatch env`
+But if environments should be pre-initialized it can be done with `hatch env`.

 ```shell
 $ cd esmerald